Omo Ghetto: The Saga: Production

 Akindele confirmed the production of the sequel in February 2020 with a throwback photo of herself along with Eniola Badmus in an Instagram post.
 The principal photography of the film also commenced in February 2020.
 The film project also marked the maiden collaboration between Funke Akindele and her then husband JJC Skillz as co-directors of the film.
 Some of the portions of the film were shot in Dubai, United Arab Emirates and the film production was also affected by the COVID-19 pandemic.

 Popular singer Naira Marley was roped into playing a cameo appearance in the film and made his film acting debut through this film.
 Yemi Alade, the singer, also made her acting debut through this film as she landed a pivotal role.

+Reception

 Box office

 The film grossed over ₦189 million in the opening week of its release and historically became the first Nollywood film ever to gross over ₦99 million in its opening weekend, surpassing the previous record set by The Wedding Party 2.
 In its second week, the movie continued breaking box office records by grossing over ₦132.4 million and firmly staying at the top of the Nigerian box office and bringing its 2-week gross to a record breaking ₦322 million and placing it as the fourth highest grossing Nigerian movie of all time.